John-Kostick/vzome-sharing/_posts/2024-01-14-Triakis-Tetrahedron-Construction-12-27-46.md

   Step 5 is to generate panels from these intersection points.
 This can be done one at a time, or by using Select> Balls, and Construct> 3D Convex Hull tools.

+This method corresponds in 3-D to the [Dorman Luke Construction](https://en.wikipedia.org/wiki/Dual_uniform_polyhedron)

   It should be noted that there may be other polyhedra that can be constructed within the same Archimedean frameworks which have the same number and type of faces, but do not meet the definition of true Catalan Solids.
 One characteristic that is easy to check is that all the dihedral angles between adjoining faces in a model should be the same.
 One can also check face angles against those listed.